damdoy/opengl_examples/shadow_mapping/README.md

 - bilinearly interpolate the shadow map
 - PCF: instead of testing if the fragment is in this pixel of the shadow map, test the pixels around and do an average.

-This techniques can produce interesting effects (see the 7x7 matrix PCF) but is costly (7x7 = 35 shadow map read per pixel)
+These techniques can produce interesting effects (see the 7x7 matrix PCF) but is costly (7x7 = 35 shadow map read per pixel)

 # Controls